sigmod2027caps/CAPS-SIGMOD-2027/readme.md

 The four dataflows are `taxi_1`, `taxi_2`, `nexmark_1` and `nexmark_2`, four of
 the six of Figure 9 of the paper.
-The two missing ones, `twitter_1` and `twitter_2`, read the X/Twitter dataset, which cannot be redistributed for privacy reasons, so the artifact ships only the dataflows whose input anyone can rebuild from public data. `taxi_1` is the dataflow of the introduction figure: two virtual sources (Manhattan and Queens pickups) times two branches (solo and crowded rides) give four how-much channels, one per path.
+The two missing ones, `twitter_1` and `twitter_2`, run on a proprietary Twitter dataset that cannot be shipped, so the artifact ships only the dataflows whose input anyone can rebuild from public data. `taxi_1` is the dataflow of the introduction figure: two virtual sources (Manhattan and Queens pickups) times two branches (solo and crowded rides) give four how-much channels, one per path.